gerardinhoo/Devops-Journey/README.md

 ---

-Welcome to my **DevOps learning journey** — a collection of hands-on projects to build and showcase skills in automation, scripting, CI/CD, and cloud engineering.
+Welcome to my **DevOps learning journey**.
+This is a collection of hands-on projects to build and showcase skills in automation, scripting, CI/CD, and cloud engineering.

 ---